-Personally, I’m not in favor of anyone of the canidates.
-Some have suggested we look closely at the Vice President canidates because chances are high that the President wont finish their term.
+Personally, I’m not in favor of anyone of the candidates.
+Some have suggested we look closely at the Vice President candidates because chances are high that the President wont finish their term.
 That doesn’t help!
 I don’t know either VP and that gives me no confidence.

 Barack Obama prepares to name running mate – Yahoo!
 News: “WASHINGTON – The secret holding, Barack Obama on Friday readied announcement by text message of his vice presidential running mate from a list suddenly spiced by a dark horse from Texas.” …Three days before the party gathers in Denver to nominate Obama for the fall campaign, several officials said Rep. Chet Edwards, whose district includes President Bush’s ranch in Crawford, Texas, had made the roster of potential running mates.

 WASHINGTON — Neither Barack Obama nor John McCain has consistently followed the government’s instructions for keeping prohibited foreign money out of their presidential campaigns, and some of that banned money has slipped into Obama’s campaign.

 Obama clinches nomination; Clinton seeks VP spot